bonomocd-ctrl/Rock-Climbing-Information/README.md

 ⚙️ How It Works
 1. The user is prompted for their climbing details (preferences, experience level, etc.).
-2. A menu appears with three numbered choices.
+2. A menu appears with 8 numbered choices.
 3. The program performs the selected action based on the user’s input.

 💾 Output File